anthemion-org/ogle-web/README.md

 ## Design notes

-### Testing

-Selected functionality in this project is tested with [Jest](https://jestjs.io/).

-Some developers believe every function should be chaperoned by a squad of tests; I think those developers would be more pragmatic if they were writing the checks, rather than cashing them.
-I see no reason to create tests for simple functions that do not change.
-Commercial software has become _less reliable_ over the last twenty years, not more.
-TDD did not cause that problem, but I don't think it solves it, either.

-I would like to automate testing at the UI level, but it is usually too difficult to do that in a meaningful way.
-Ultimately, hands-on QA work is the only way to ensure that your app works.

-For testing purposes, it is sometimes necessary to export classes or functions that would otherwise be private to the implementing module.
-Instead of exporting these directly, I have packaged and exported them within `ForTest` objects.
-Those should not be used outside of testing.

 ### Classes versus closures

 A class like `tPoolDie` could easily be replaced with a factory function that returns a die-generating function.
 Many JavaScript developers would consider that more idiomatic, but is it really better?
 The class implementation: